2mangoes1stone/takemyride/README.md

 - run rails db:create
 - run rails db:migrate
 - run rails db:seed
-- create a ENV file in the root folder and load the keys for Sendgrid, stripe and Amazon s3 bucket
+- create a ENV file in the root folder and load your keys for Sendgrid, stripe and Amazon s3 bucket
 - Please also incude --> EMAIL=donotreply@example.com in your ENV file
 - run rails s
 - navigate to localhost:3000 to test the project